 Our blog posts contain affiliate links.
 These don’t cost you anything, but they allow us to continue running this site and providing free content for our readers.
 Full disclosure here.

 When you’re pinning something on Pinterest, you have to have a couple things in place beforehand.

-You’ll need an image to upload and a website link to connect to that image…more about the actual upload process in just a minute.
+You’ll need an image to upload (also known as a pin image) and a website link to connect to that image…more about the actual upload process in just a minute.